thnaeff/GedcomStore/README.md

 # Not yet implemented
-* Value validation (Some values only allow certain formats/lengths/...)
+* Value validation -> It is possible to write your own value/xref validator by extending the `GedcomDataValidator` class and adding it to the `GedcomStore` with setValidator

 ********************************************************************************************************